facebookarchive/hack-langspec/spec/16-classes.md

 The *signature* of a method is a combination of the parent class name, that method's name, and its parameter types.

-Methods and properties from a base class can be *overridden* in a derived class by redeclaring them with the same signature defined in the base class.
+The members of a base class can be *overridden* in a derived class by redeclaring them with the same signature defined in the base class.
 However, overridden constructors are exempt from this requirement ([§§](16-classes.md#constructors)).